Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     }
     ```

-15. Next, add the **RequestTransferResponsiblity** function to the Smart Contract.
+15. Add the **RequestTransferResponsiblity** function to the Smart Contract.
 This function will manage making requests for another party to take responsibility for an item.
 This function performs an evaluation whether the address associated with the request is the current *Counterparty*, and the contract is in a state where a transfer is possible.

     If the appropriate context is not in place, it will flag an error to the caller using the *"revert()"* method.